arrowse/theforge/src/weeks/week4.md

   parts you want to keep should be **black,** whitespace will be ignored / removed.
 * Use the "properties" tab, represented with the wrench and screwdriver from within the PCB editor to precisely align shapes
-* When exporting, make sure drilling is set to "absolute" (not Drill origin) and "millimeters" (not inches).9
+* When exporting, make sure drilling is set to "absolute" (not Drill origin) and "millimeters" (not inches).
 * Export gerber (.gbr) files to use in MakeraCAM.

 ## Preparing G-Code files